yuquan23459/PdfiumAndroid/README.md

     * `int getPageHeightPoint(PdfDocument doc, int index);`

 API is fully compatible with original version, only additional methods were created.

+## Installation
+Add to _build.gradle_:

+`compile 'com.github.barteksc:pdfium-android:1.0'`

+Library is available in jcenter repository, it should be added to Maven Central soon.

 ## Simple example
 ``` java